nixonsu/lofi-env/README.md

 - [x] Add more visually appealing modals instead of js alerts
 - [ ] Add about section and general information
 - [x] Animate pixel art
+- [x] Optimise size of assets for faster load (website now loads 4x faster)
 - [ ] Add login as guest functionality
-- [ ] Add loading screen to cover assets not yet loaded
+- [x] Add loading screen to cover assets not yet loaded
 - [ ] Modify application behaviour to reflect global state before api requests rather than after as it currently is (will result in a much smoother experience for the user)

 ## User testing